 It may not be for everyone, but if you want to live like Mel Gibson in Lethal Weapon I, this might be your ticket. - Ventanas Mexico

 From pedestrian to posh, you can also go upscale Ventanas Mexico

 Different Mexican furniture styles by Mexperience [article]

 Next up: Is Mexico Safe? - if it's not, there are a lot of 50+ action heroes living here.

 Most recent: Vanilla town in America or mocha in Mexico?

-I am also partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
+She is also author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
 Use the books lesson plans or create a new one every day!